xiix0/scam/README.md

-Do what comes naturally.
-Seethe and fume and throw a tantrum.
+If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.
+		-- J.R.R.
+Tolkien